MohamedRadwan-DevOps/devops-step-by-step/none-community/course-demos-labs.md

  - **Demo 22: Examine a UI test and run it.**

-    In this demo you will learn and understand how Also, you will learn and
+    In this demo you will learn and understand the concept of UI Testing and how to run it on a specific project.

+    Also, you will learn how to control the sleep threading for each UI test and use the NuGet package management to update any package required to run a UI test like selenium.webdriver.chromedriver in our example.

 ### **Module 3: Introduction to Cloud**